A Condition Called Love

 A Condition Called Love (花野井くんと恋の病, Hananoi-kun to Koi no Yamai) is a Japanese manga series written and illustrated by Megumi Morino.
-It started serialization in Kodansha's magazine Dessert in December 2017.
-As of October 2025, 18 tankōbon volumes have been released.
+It was serialized in Kodansha's magazine Dessert from December 2017 to April 2026.
+As of July 2026, 19 tankōbon volumes have been released.
 An anime television series adaptation produced by East Fish Studio aired from April to June 2024.

 Plot

 The story follows Hotaru Hinase, a high school freshman with a good life full of good friends and family, but lacking romance.
 Things change after she gives a helping hand to Saki Hananoi, a handsome guy who just got dumped by his girlfriend leading to Saki asking her for a trial relationship.
 Initially, a confused Hotaru rejects him, but later on decides to give him a chance, leading to her warming up to the idea of finding love and being in a relationship.